davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 ##### Part 1: Motivation

-Using the last homework as a motivating example, recall that we stored an array of Employees, whose information was entered by the user.
-But in general, the number of employees we need to store is *not known* until runtime.
-To deal with this issue, we define the max number of employees `MAX` as a constant, and then we ask the user for the number of employees they expect to have in this particular run:
+In most of the programs we write, the exact space requirements may not be known until runtime.
+Suppose we are writing a program that  defines the max number of employees `MAX` as a constant, and then we ask the user for the number of employees they expect to have in this particular run:

 ```c
 #include <stdio.h>